Skip to main content

 Either:

-• 24 units from Discipline courses.
+• 24 units from discipline core courses

-• 24 units for Electives.
+• 24 units for electives

-Core
+Core courses

-Complete 24 units for ALL of the following:
+Complete 24 units for all of the following:

 • Microbiology in Practice

-• Infection Prevention and Control in Practice
+• Infection Prevention and Control in Practice (12 units)

 • Epidemiology for Advanced Practice